RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * magenta = the number of problems that timed out after 120 seconds
 * red = the number of results that were *not* valid antiderivatives

-The pie chart for Mathematica test results is divided into colored sectors as follows:
+The pie chart for Mathematica test results is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of results more than twice the size the optimal antiderivative